-- You and the Tier 4 student are both nationals of one of the countries listed at Appendix H of the Immigration Rules
+- You and the Tier 4 student are both nationals of one of the countries listed in the first section

-The Home Office will sometimes ask a low risk national to send them the documentary evidence, random check or where you have complex immigration history/security concerns/criminal records.
+The UKVI will sometimes ask a low risk national to send them the documentary evidence for a random check or where you have complex immigration history/security concerns/criminal records.

-- If dependents are not applying at the same time as the student, then they will not qualify as 'low risk applicants'.
+- If dependants are not applying at the same time as the student, then they will not qualify as 'low risk applicants'.

 - If two low risk applicants apply together, for example, a husband from Argentina and a wife from Brunei, they will quality if they are both of low risk nationality.

 If you will be submitting your application via our Application Checking Service, we will require you to provide all documentary evidence, including the ones that you are not required to submit, at the time you submit your application with us.